 If you want to climb Mount Kilimanjaro, it is worth reading and knowing most Kilimanjaro facts.
-Some of the inner Kilimanjaro facts is known when you book a trip and trek to summit.
-Kilimanjaro is located just (Location: 3.07 S, 37.35 E) near the equator, in the Tropical Country yet its peak covered by snow throughout the year.
-Rising abruptly from the open plains, capped by snow and frequently fringed by clouds, it is one of Africa’s classic images.
+Kilimanjaro is located just (Location: 3.07 S, 37.35 E) near the equator.
+Mount Kilimanjaro is located exactly in Tanzania and Kilimanjaro peak is covered by snow throughout the year.
+Kilimanjaro rises abruptly from the open savanna plains, its top peak by snow and frequently fringed by clouds in some months.
 Mount Kilimanjaro is the highest Mountain in Africa 5895m/19340 ft. is the only Mountain in the World with the perfect symmetrical crater.
 Is the highest free standing Mountain in the World?

-Mount Kilimanjaro has continued gaining its importance and hence recommended as prime climbing destination.
+Mount Kilimanjaro won several prizes and hence recommended as a prime climbing destination.
 In 2013, World Natural wonders organization run a competition vote among many Africa tourist attractions and Mount Kilimanjaro became among New 7 natural wonders Africa.
-Mount Kilimanjaro climbing trip is responsible travel adventure because Tanzania national park conducts ecotourism ethics such as conservation for sustainable development.
+Mount Kilimanjaro climbing trip is responsible for travel adventure because Tanzania national park conducts ecotourism ethics such as conservation for sustainable development.
 KILIMANJARO is the highest mountain in Africa and the tallest freestanding mountain known to man.
-It is a mountain where you can hike for more than 90 kilometers, gain 4 000 meters in altitude, traverse rain forest, moorland, alpine desert, snow fields and ice cliffs.
+Tourists can climb Kilimanjaro for more than 90 kilometers, gain 4 000 meters in altitude, traverse rain forest, moorland, alpine desert, snowfields, and ice cliffs.
 When you climb Kilimanjaro in any route you choose, you will travel across 5 climatic ecological zones.

-Being only 3 degrees south of the equator, Kilimanjaro is influenced by the passage of the Inter-tropical Convergence Zone.
+Kilimanjaro is located 3 degrees south of the equator, therefore, is influenced by the passage of the Inter-tropical Convergence Zone.
 There is a constant feeling of summer, and there are two rainy seasons to keep in mind.
 The highest rainfall occurs from March lasting until about the end of May.
 This is monsoon time.
 Slightly less rain falls during the short rainy period, which occurs from around October to November, but can extend into December.
 Apart from these factors, climbing Kilimanjaro remains fairly constant throughout the year.

 Challenge Of The Climb